2.1 Acids

 IV On the basis of acidity of base /alkali:

-Acidity: The number of hydroxyl ions [OH ion] furnished by one molecule of an acid on complete dissociation in water is called its acidity of an alkali.
+Acidity: The number of hydroxyl ions [ ion] furnished by one molecule of an acid on complete dissociation in water is called its acidity of an alkali.

 On the basis of basicity the bases can be classified as under: